javadevbh/react-shopping-cart/README.md

 </div>

 ---
-# A shopping cart with reactjs
+# This is a practice project with Ricketts
 ## [review online](https://javadbahrami-store-react.netlify.app/)
 ---
 ## tips